 Besides these core principles, DevOps work on three core practices:

 - Continuous Integration (CI) – CI aims at integrating the work of individual developers into a central code repository frequently and early on in the development process.
-When practiced several times a day, continuous integration ensures early detection of integration bugs and a better quality of the product.
+When practised several times a day, continuous integration ensures early detection of integration bugs and a better quality of the product.

 - Continuous Delivery (CD) – CD aims to automate the software delivery process to enable assured and comfortable deployments into production at any time.
 Businesses can use an automatic or manual trigger to release bug-free code into production frequently.